hanserayi/plane_game/README.md

-this is a plane fight game
+this project is a plane fight game